dojo/docs/dijit/_Calendar.rst

     <div id="mycal" dojoType="dijit._Calendar" value="2009-08-07"></div>

-With a custom template to change the look and feel
+With a custom template to change the layout

 .. cv-compound::